-eck the Computer Solen Example Description 1.
+Name Example Description 1.
 Available Memory 1234567890 -the amount of free space on the Brewer Data drive 2 Next Command Zs - indicates the next command to be executed 3.
 Schedule Skd1 - Indicates the current Schedule being executed 4.
-Current Ds -Indicates the current Routine being executed Command -'menu' is displayed if a schedule is not running 5.
-Date Jan 29/15 - the GMT date which will change at 00:00:00 GMT - adjust using the DA command 6.
-Julian Day 015 - changes at solar midnight - adjust using the DA command 7.
-Operating Mode O 3 - indicates that the Brewer is in Ozone mode - no adjustment 8.
+Current Command Ds -Indicates the current Routine being executed -'menu' is displayed if a schedule is not running 5.
+Date Jan 29/18 - the GMT date which will change at 00:00:00 GMT , - adjust using the DA command 6.
+Julian Day 015 - changes at solar midnight • - adjust using the DA command 7.
+Operating Mode O 3 - indicates that the Brewer is in Ozone mode - - no adjustment 8.
 Brewer Number 182 - specifies constants for the Brewer - adjust using the NO command 9.
 Location Delft - determines Site specific information - change location with LL command - change Site information with LF command 10.
-Moisture Index 2 - used to indicate if the desiccant needs changing. change the desiccant if index values are consistently greater then 10.
+Moisture Index 2 - used to indicate if the desiccant needs changing. - change the desiccant if index values are consistently greater then 18%.
 11. CUT Header C.U.T - reminder that time is Co-ordinated Universal Time (Greenwich Mean Time) 12.
-Clock Source I or E - indicates if the System is using the Brewer Clock (I) or the Computer clock (E).
-Brewer clock can be toggled ON or OFF in the Configuration File with the IC command 13.
+Clock Source I or E - indicates if the System is using the Brewer Clock (I) or the Computer clock (E). - Brewer clock can be toggled ON or OFF in the Configuration File with the IC command 13.
 Time (CUT) 15:32:19 - indicates the system time, and should be within 20 seconds of GMT for proper tracking. - adjusted with TI 14.
-Software Version 3.75f - the Version number of the Brewer Software 15.
+Software Version 4.10 - the Version number of the Brewer Software 15.
 Zenith Angle 45.76 -the current Solar Zenith Angle 16.
-Communication Activity in: out: - these fields were originally intended to monitor communications between the Computer and the Brewer -As Computer speed increases, the usefulness of these indicators decreases -The Data Set is a much better indicator of Communications.
-17. Absolute Humidity 0.0 g/m3 - if the Brewer is fitted with a moisture sensor option, this field indicates the amount of moisture in one unit volume of air in the Brewer enclosure.
+Communication in: out: - these fields were originally intended to monitor Activity communications between the Computer and the Brewer -As Computer speed increases, the usefulness of these indicators decreases 47 B 1 11 11 111 2.04 -The Data Set is a much better indicator of Communications.
+17. Relative Humidity 3 % - the Brewer is fitted with a moisture sensor, this field 10 Current Astinitus indicates the amount of moisture in the Brewer enclosure.
+18. Current Activity 420.4 - Comments about what the Brewer is currently doing.
+19. Most Recent 429.4 - Most recent successful measurements of a certain type (DS 20 Measurement 420.7 O3, ZS O3 and DS SO2).
+20. Ave. of Day's 430.7 - Average of all successful measurements of a certain type Measurements taken in the current day.